pduranti/mercadolibre.github.com/_posts/guide/authentication/2012-09-06-authentication-and-authorization.markdown

 ##Basic concepts {#basic-concepts}

-The basic idea behind oAuth protocol is that you need a token to make a secure call to an API, and the rest of this guide will explain why is this needed and how to obtain that token whether you are working with client-side or server-side scripting.
+The basic idea behind OAuth protocol is that you need a token to make a secure call to an API, and the rest of this guide will explain why is this needed and how to obtain that token whether you are working with client-side or server-side scripting.

 ##What is a token?
 Why do I need one? {#tokens-explained}